SCO–Linux disputes: Timeline and major cases

 At the beginning of 2003, SCO claimed that there had been "misappropriation of its UNIX System V code into Linux".
 However, the company refused to identify the specific segments of code, claiming that it was a secret which they would reveal only to the court.
 They did say that the code could be found in the SMP, RCU and a few other parts of the Linux kernel.

 On 6 March 2003, they announced that they were suing IBM for $1 billion, claiming that IBM transferred SCO trade secrets into Linux.
 That amount later rose to $3 billion, and then again to $5 billion.
-May 2003—Novell publicly states that SCO does not own the AT&T Unix intellectual property in question, Novell does.
+Later that year in May 2003, Novell stated publicly that it owned the AT&T Unix intellectual property which SCO claimed IBM violated, a statement confirmed by a jury trial in 2007, and which demolished SCO's infringement suit.

-Some educated parties note that the USL v.
+Some educated parties noted that the USL v.
 BSDi case had shown that the Unix copyrights are weak and unenforceable.
-SCO has not claimed patent infringement, as according to the US Patent and Trademark Office database, no AT&T or Novell patent was ever assigned to SCO.
+SCO did not claim patent infringement, as according to the US Patent and Trademark Office database, no AT&T or Novell patent was ever assigned to SCO.
 The UNIX trademark was not owned by SCO.
-That left arguing over trade secrets, which, after some opposition, was hard to take beyond a breach of contract between SCO and IBM, and consequentially, a claim only against IBM.
-SCO was looking for something directed at the greater Linux community, and has since explicitly dropped all trade secret claims from their case.
+That left arguing over trade secrets, which, after some opposition, proved hard to take beyond a breach of contract between SCO and IBM, and consequentially, a claim only against IBM.

-SCO now had little legal ground at this point and therefore began numerous legal claims and threats against many of the major names in the computer industry, including IBM, Hewlett-Packard, Microsoft, Novell, Silicon Graphics, Sun Microsystems and Red Hat.
+That left SCO with little legal ground, and therefore it began multiple legal claims and threats against a number of the major names in the computer industry, including IBM, Hewlett-Packard, Microsoft, Novell, Silicon Graphics, Sun Microsystems and Red Hat.

 By mid-2004, five major lawsuits had been filed: